‘Game Of Thrones’ Season 7: Release Date Update, Latest Spoilers And Theories

 Has the first teaser poster been released yet, and what does it reveal?

 Yes.
-Entertainment Weekly believes, the fire and ice symbology, that comprises the Game of Thrones Season 7 poster is a reference to Daenerys and the White Walkers.
+Entertainment Weekly believes, the fire and ice symbology that comprises the Game of Thrones Season 7 poster is a reference to Daenerys and the White Walkers.
 Although it could also be an allusion to Jon Snow’s secret heritage, or the title of George R.R.
 Martin’s book series, A Song of Fire and Ice.

 Warning: Game of Thrones Season 7 spoilers ahead.